 This week has been intense in terms of managing time.

+I have been working from 7 am to about 9 pm straight (with a lunch and dinner break).
 It's been awhile to be this busy.
 I was enjoying the luxury of having flexibility in my schedule during the winter break, so how all of sudden my life got busy feels like getting in a bath tub without knowing that it's filled up with water, instead of hot water.
 Surprise!

 Working at an elementary school, especially with younger students, sometimes, I even have to time myself a bathroom break.
 After school is done, I have to carefully plan my errands in order to make them happen.
 Otherwise, they don't get done.